 Embezzlement examinations are a specialized polygraph testing process.
 Call us for a free consultation before taking action with unresolved employee theft issues.
 We recommend familiarizing yourself with EPPA laws and procedures by reviewing the forms provided at the bottom of this page.

-Several law enforcement agencies in Southern Nevada trust us with their pre-employment testing.
-These positions require a specialized test and interview process to determine applicant suitability for positions of trust within our communities.
-We meet the testing standards of the American Association of Police Polygraphists.
+Several law enforcement agencies in Nevada, Washington, and Illinois trust us with their pre-employment testing.
+Peace officer positions require a specialized background test and interview process to determine suitability for positions of trust within our communities.
+We meet the testing standards of the American Polygraph Association and have received training from the American Association of Police Polygraphists.

 Law enforcement testing typically explores application integrity, drug history, violence issues, and serious undiscovered crimes.